karlospn/mytechramblings-site-source-code/content/posts/deploy-dotnet-lambdas-with-aws-cdk.md

-# 3. Deploy a NET Core 3.1 lambda using a .zip file and the AWS CDK ``FromAsset`` with bundling options
+# 3. Deploy a NET Core 3.1 lambda using a .zip file and the AWS CDK _"FromAsset"_ with bundling options

 > _You can find a working example of this scenario in this [Link](https://github.com/karlospn/deploy-dotnet-lambda-with-aws-cdk/tree/main/src/NetCore31BundlingZipFileLambdaCdk)_